ardalis/Specification/docs/features/caching.md

 The `.EnableCache` method takes in two parameters: the name of the specification and the parameters of the specification.

 Implementing caching will also require infrastructure such as a CachedRepository, an example of which is given in [the sample](https://github.com/ardalis/Specification/blob/2605202df4d8e40fe388732db6d8f7a3754fcc2b/sample/Ardalis.SampleApp.Infrastructure/Data/CachedCustomerRepository.cs#L13) on GitHub.
+The `EnableCache` method is used to inform the cache implementation that caching should be used, and to configure the `CacheKey` based on the arguments supplied.